Russia suspends its mission to NATO | DW | 18.10.2021

 "As a result of NATO's deliberate moves, we have practically no conditions for elementary diplomatic work and in response to NATO's actions we suspend the work of our permanent mission to NATO, including the work of the chief military envoy," said the foreign minister.

-The so-called NATO-Russia Council, too, has seldom met since relations between Russia and the West have soured in the wake of Russian provocations including its activities in Ukraine, its nuclear missile deployment and regular encroachments into NATO airspace as well as the harassment of NATO ships at sea.
+The so-called NATO-Russia Council, too, has seldom met since relations between Russia and the West have soured in the wake of Russian provocations including its activities in Ukraine, its nuclear missile deployment, regular encroachments into NATO airspace and the harassment of NATO ships at sea.